 Since the last position of the command buffer is used for the carriage return (CR) character, the user should define a command buffer length one greater than needed.
-If a number less than 72 is specified for n, a message is output and MTM goes to end of task code 7 when the .MTM START command is entered.
+If a number less than 72 is specified for n, a message is output and MTM goes to EOT code 7 when MTM is started.